gmcgeehen/hack_ai/README.md

 I, **Grant McGeehen**, am a **Computer and Information Science (CIS) major** and my partner, Peter Erlenbusch is an **Electrical and Computer Engineering (ECE) major**  at OSU.
 We both have strong interest in **artificial intelligence** and its vast capabilities.

 ## Our Project
-_Have you ever been working out and forgot to count_
+_Have you ever been working out and wondered how your form was and would like to go back and take a look at what you have done, or look at it while working out with Well here is our project for HACK/AI 2025.
+We created a project that uses computer vision and arificial intelligence to create something that watches your form via webcam and counts your reps for you.
+(Look in futures section for more functionalities that we will be adding in the future)._

 ## Technologies Used
 - **Programming Languages**: _Python_